 Try to refrain from adding any EQ at this time.
 This is another thing that’s best left until you have the whole kit balanced.

 Then, bring up the snare until the level is about the same as the kick.
-Again, you can add a little compression to even things out a bit, but this is a matter of personal taste.
+Again, a little compression can be added to even things out a bit, but this is a matter of personal taste.

 Next, bring the overheads up until you just start to hear them.
-You want to make sure that the cymbals are not overpowering the rest of the kit, and the only way to know that is to have all the mics in the mix since they all have a little cymbal in them.
+Make sure that the cymbals are not overpowering the rest of the kit, and the only way to know that is to have all the mics in the mix since they all have a little cymbal in them.

 Lastly, bring up the room mics to the point where you can just start to hear them.
 This will fill in the sound a lot and glue together the kit balance.